vitessio/website/content/en/docs/resources/presentations.md

 ## Vitess Meetup 2019 @ Slack HQ

+**Vitess: New and Coming Soon!**

+Deepthi Sigireddi shares new features recently introduced in Vitess, and what's on the roadmap moving forward.

+<iframe src = "/ViewerJS/#../files/2019-deepthi-vitess-meetup.pdf" width='600' height='450' allowfullscreen webkitallowfullscreen></iframe>

 **Deploying multi-cell Vitess**

 Rafael Chacon Vivas describes how Vitess is used in Slack.